 I'm super excited to share this months products from LC Foods Company with all of you.
-It was an awesome mixture of sauces, marinades, biscuits and pie crust.
-Yes, PIE CRUST!!
+This time, they've sent me an awesome mixture of sauces, marinades, biscuits and pie crust.
+Yes, LOW CARB PIE CRUST!!
 I used it to make a quiche, but we will get back to that in just a second.

 And they do it with quality ingredients in mind.
-Their products are void of any simple sugars, corn syrups, wheat, and high carbohydrate flour products, low in net carbohydrates, and high in fiber and protein.
-They are also dedicated to weight management and their products are designed to be diabetic friendly and not easily spike blood sugar levels, which releases insulin to create fat storage in the body.
+Their products are free from any simple sugars, corn syrups, wheat, and high carbohydrate flour products.
+Plus they're low in net carbohydrates, and high in fiber and protein.
+These products are also dedicated to weight management and designed to be diabetic friendly, which means they won't easily spike blood sugar levels, releasing insulin to create fat storage in the body.

-These biscuits… Where do I even begin?
+These biscuits... where do I even begin?
 Low carb bread products are always so hit and miss.
 They are often eggy or grainy in texture and they just never seem to replicate the real thing.
 WELL, these biscuits do.
 These Low Carb Angel Biscuits are so appropriately named.
 I'm pretty sure they were created by angels.
-They have an amazing texture.
-They are a lot like pull apart rolls and have a subtle sweetness that reminds me of cornbread.
+They have an amazing texture; they're a lot like pull apart rolls and have a subtle sweetness that reminds me of cornbread.

 You can order some for yourself or read more bout them here.

-I specifically asked for them to send some of their condiments this month.
+I specifically asked LC Foods Company to send some of their condiments this month.
 Many of the store bought dips, dressings, sauces and condiments are packed full of sugar and unnecessary filler ingredients.
 As much as we would all love to be able to whip up our own sauces at a moments notice, many of us do not have the time and need a healthy pre-made option.
 It's nice to know they are out there when we need them.

-Ingredients: Water, cider vinegar, tomato paste, gluten free soy sauce, onion, red wine, natural stevia extract, erythritol, olive oil, sea salt.
+- Low Carb Steak Sauce and Marinade: Water, cider vinegar, tomato paste, gluten free soy sauce, onion, red wine, natural stevia extract, erythritol, olive oil, sea salt.
 Contains less than 2%: spices, citric acid, liquid smoke, bourbon, vanilla extract, cultured dextrose and xanthan gum.

-Ingredients: Water, gluten free soy sauce, red onion, natural stevia extract, erythritol, sesame oil.
+- Low Carb Teriyaki Sauce and Marinade: Water, gluten free soy sauce, red onion, natural stevia extract, erythritol, sesame oil.
 Contains less than 2%: marin spices, green onion, xanthan gum, lime juice, citric acid and cultured dextrose.

-Ingredients: Water, apple cider vinegar, red jalapeno chili, sesame oil, tomato paste, natural stevia extract, erythritol, sea salt, contains less than 2%: spices, onion, citric acid, xanthan gum, chilies, red wine vinegar, garlic, orange juice, cilantro and lemon juice.
+- Low Carb Chili Ginger Sauce and Marinade: Water, apple cider vinegar, red jalapeno chili, sesame oil, tomato paste, natural stevia extract, erythritol, sea salt, contains less than 2%: spices, onion, citric acid, xanthan gum, chilies, red wine vinegar, garlic, orange juice, cilantro and lemon juice.